WC0xE0/MovieDB/README.txt

-This is the final project of CMSC335: Web Applications
+This is the final project of CMSC335: Web Application Development with JavaScript

 App Description: Search a movie by name to see its details and/or comment on it.
 API links: https://www.omdbapi.com/